 /concepts/ Prototype defining the essential features of a RealType class (see real\concept.hpp).
 Most applications will use double as the RealType (and short typedef names of distributions are reserved for this type where possible), a few will use float or long double, but it is also possible to use higher precision types like NTL::RR, GNU Multiple Precision Arithmetic Library, GNU MPFR library that conform to the requirements specified by real\concept.

 /constants/ Templated definition of some highly accurate math constants (in constants.hpp).

-/distributions/ Distributions used in mathematics and, especially, statistics: Gaussian, Students-t, Fisher, Binomial etc of these are specified in C++, and C99/TR1, and perhaps TR2).
+/distributions/ Distributions used in mathematics and, especially, statistics: Gaussian, Students-t, Fisher, Binomial etc

 /policies/ Policy framework, for handling user requested behaviour modifications.